 Tell people in your social networks about your new post.

-Promote your posts across your social networks with Jetpack’s Publicize feature, which will automatically tell your Twitter followers, Facebook friends, LinkedIn connections, and more as soon as you publish a new post.
+Promote your posts across your social networks with Jetpack Social’s auto-sharing feature, which will automatically tell your Twitter followers, Facebook friends, LinkedIn connections, and more as soon as you publish a new post.

 Make your content visible to search engines.

 If you want your post to be indexed by search engines such as Google and Bing, make sure that “Discourage search engines from indexing this site” is not checked at Settings > Reading in your site’s Dashboard.
 The internet is full of theories as to how you can raise your post’s visibility in search rankings: none will contest that original, high-quality content with a few well-chosen tags is the best way to get started.

 Web applications like StumbleUpon can bring visitors to your posts with rates starting at $.10 per visit.
 If you’ve published a great post and you want some feedback from visitors, this can be a good way to get the ball rolling.
 Companies looking for broader distribution of their posts, including getting their content in front of journalists, may want to try services from companies such as PR Newswire.
 Read more on paying for traffic.

 Bug your real-life friends.